DONGChuan/Yummy-Jekyll/README.md

 6. Commit to your own Username.github.io repository.
 7. Then come back to star this theme!

-> For the moment, you could only test it on your local with internet connection.
+> For the moment, when you test on your local, you need to keep internet connection.
 Bug will be fixed soon.

 ## How to use